mtlynch/mtlynch.io/content/retrospectives/2024/11/index.md

 Github has okay support for stacked diffs in that if your stack is `A`, `B`, `C`, you'd make a PR from `A` into `main`, then a PR from `B` into `A`.
 When you merge in the `A` into `main` PR, the `B` into `A` PR automatically updates to a `B` into `main` PR.
 {{</notice>}}

-I broke up the work by making a PR for each page in the TV show review flow.
+I broke up the work by making a changelist for each page in the TV show review flow.

 The first step of leaving a review is to search for the thing you want to review.
 It used to only be movies, so my first step in supporting TV shows was to [add a radio button](https://github.com/mtlynch/screenjournal/pull/329/files) that let the user choose between a movie or TV show: